ladpriteshkumar/Interview-Question-Answer/Interview-Questions/DataType/README.md

 var (first, last) = p1;

 👉 In short:
 - Record class = reference type with value equality.
 - Record struct = value type with value equality.
 Both are designed to make working with immutable, data-focused objects much easier.

-Would you like me to also show you when to choose record class vs record struct in real-world scenarios (like performance trade-offs and memory usage)?